kenlhlui/pydatacuration-p/docs/tui/README.md

     ```
     <img src="01_enter_tui.gif" width="70%" height="70%">

-2. Click the `cli` button on the left-hand side panel.
+2. Click the `gen-curation-report` button on the left-hand side panel.
 Input the information accordingly.

     Input all the required fields.